rodi-314/cg2028_project/README.md

 ## Discussion of Improvements Made to Enhance Efficiency

-Several strategies have been implemented to optimize the code:
+Several strategies have been implemented to optimise the code:

 - **Reusing Registers:**
 Registers such as R4, R5, and R6 are reused throughout the code when they are no longer needed, reducing the overhead of extra register allocation.